google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/correlation_versus_causation.rst

 sense to focus on increasing their endowment size.

 As another example, the number of ice cream cones sold in a month is highly correlated with the number of sunburns.
-However, intuitively, you are aware that ice cream consumption does not cause sunburns, just as you are aware that getting a sunburn doesn’t (directly) make someone eat more ice cream.
+However, intuitively, you know that ice cream consumption does not cause sunburns, just as you are aware that getting a sunburn doesn’t (directly) make someone eat more ice cream.
 Both of these variables, ice cream consumption and sunburn prevalence, are higher in